Right-handed vs. left-handed guitar

 • Guitar Monkey Monkey Locks Locking Mechaniken Klemm Mechaniken Rechtshänder vs Linkshänder Gitarre

-For left-handed guitars, the mechanics with the 2.3mm (0.090inch) string hole are right-hand mechanics.
-Both with a standard headstock and a reverse headstock.
+On left-handed guitars, the mechanics with the 2.3mm (0.090inch) string hole are right-hand mechanics.
+Both with a standard headstock and with a reverse headstock.

-Therefore it is so important for us that you choose when ordering whether you play a right-handed or left-handed guitar.
+That's why it's so important for us that you choose when ordering whether you play a right-handed or left-handed guitar.

 Matching our guitar mechanics wooden buttons